-Guest blog by Nathan Ghattas
+Guest blog by my youngest son

 There is an amazing learning curve I have witnessed that God has impressed upon this journey from singleness to married to married-with-children.
 As I am in the middle of the journey, I have noticed something of the stage I left and the stage I look forward to with reverent anticipation.